DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-10-26-letting-candidates-deal-with-reference-requests-after-accepting-an-offer.md

 We’ve improved the wording of the history entries and the change is in the backlog of development work.

-Later we intend to improve the way that providers enter reference requirements.
+Later we intend to:

+- improve the way that providers enter reference requirements
+- consider sending an email to the candidate when someone says they cannot give a reference

 ### Improved history entries

+We’re going to make the history entries clearer and distinguish between different types of automatic cancellation.

-The new wording of the history entries for reference requests will be:
+The new wording will be:

-- “You sent the request on ((date))” when the status changes to ‘requested’
+- “You sent the request on ((date))”
-- “They gave a reference to the training provider on ((date))” when the status changed to ‘received by training provider’
+- “They gave a reference to the training provider on ((date))”
-- “You cancelled the request on ((date)) when the status changed to cancelled
+- “You cancelled the request on ((date))”
-- Request cancelled [automatically]
+- “The request was automatically cancelled because you withdrew your application on ((date))”
+- “The request was automatically cancelled because you did not meet your conditions on ((date))”
+- “The request was automatically cancelled because your offer was withdrawn on ((date))”
-Cannot give reference
+- “They said they cannot give reference on ((date))”
-Request failed
-[Automatic reminder]
-[Reminder]
+- “The request failed on ((date))”
+- “A reminder was automatically sent on ((date))”
+- “You sent a reminder on ((date))”

 ### Entering reference requirements

 Currently providers can add information about their reference requirements as a condition.
 For example they may want to:

 - give a deadline
-- ask the candidate to request for a reference from a specific employer
+- ask the candidate to request a reference from a specific employer

 If a provider does this, the information appears as a condition within the candidate interface.

-This may be confusing, particularly since emails tell candidates that they must meet conditions and provide references.
+It may be confusing for references to be mentioned both in the offer conditions and in their own specific section.

 We’d like to improve this by asking providers for reference requirements in a more structured way.
-This would allow us to display it within the references section.
+This would allow us to display the additional information within the references section.

+### Email to say that someone cannot give a reference

+We send an email to the candidate when a reference request is bounced but not when someone says they cannot give a reference.

+We should consider adding this email so that candidates know that they may need to request another reference.